-7.2.1 Printing.
+7.2.2 Printing.
 Fasten the test piece to the test piece carrier (5.1.5).
 Make sure that the test piece is flat.
 Weigh the inked printing disc (7.1.3) and place it in position on the shaft.
 Place the test piece on its carrier in the channel.
 Start the printing unit.
 Wait until the correct speed has been reached.
 Introduce the test piece carrier into the nip of the first printing unit so that it passes automatically through the nip.
 Remove the printing disc and weigh it immediately.
 Save the printed test piece for optical measurement (24 ± 2) h later.

 Print a total of five test pieces with five different ink quantities.
 Print first with the lowest ink quantity and increase stepwise so that new ink is continually applied to the inking unit.
 Clean the printing disc after each printing.
-Clean the inking unit after each test series, i .e. after about 5 printings.
+Clean the inking unit after each test series, i.e. after about 5 printings.

-Chose the five ink quantities so that they cover a range of ink on the paper from 0,7 g/m2 to at least 2,0 g/m2.
-The print properties are evaluated at a density of 0,95, measured in an instrument conforming to the requirements of ISO 2469 (see SCAN-P 36), unless agreement is reached to make the evaluation at another density.
+Choose the five ink quantities so that they cover a range of ink on the paper from 0,7 g/m2 to at least 2,0 g/m2.
+The print properties are evaluated by determining the print density at a weight per unit area of 1,00 g/m2 and 1,50 g/m2 in an instrument conforming to the requirements of ISO 2469 (see SCAN-P 36).

-7.2.2 Set off.
+7.2.3 Set-off.
 If set-off is to be measured, a new set of test pieces must be printed.
 Fasten a strip of set-off paper to a printing disc and mount it in the second printing unit.
 If the same paper is used as that being tested, place it so that set-off takes place onto the reverse side.
-Print a second series of test pieces as described in 7.2.1.
-At a time 1 s after each printing, allow the print to come into contact with the set-off paper in the second nip under the same pressure and at the same speed.
+Print a second series of test pieces as described in 7.2.2.
+After the chosen delay time, allow the print to come into contact with the set-off paper in the second nip under the same pressure and at the same speed.
 Save the strips for later measurement according to SCAN-P 36.

-Note 3 - The pressure may be slightly higher due to the extra thickness of the set-off paper.
+Note 4 - The pressure may be slightly higher due to the extra thickness of the set-off paper.